jprotzman/signalk-venus-tanks-plugin/README.md

 making the tank data available for rendering in the Venus GUI.

-The plugin was designed as a work-around for Venus' broken handling of multi-channel tank monitoring devices like the Maretron FPM100 and Garnet SeeLevel, but, it will, of course, operate with Signal K tank data from any source.
+The plugin was designed as a work-around for Venus' broken handling of multi-channel tank monitoring devices (like the Maretron FPM100 and the Garnet SeeLevel), but, it will, of course, operate with Signal K tank data from any source.

 ## System requirements